 We love this take on square foot gardening below from ‘Art and Appetite‘.
 The terraced planters are space savers too!

 In case you don’t have the time to build your own planter box, we have found a good selection of raised garden beds at Wayfair.
-The “Blackwell Raised Garden” is a great choice (along with a bunch of others there).
-It’s cedar, so it will last.
-We especially like that it’s deep, so it will allow good and healthy root growth in the square foot grids.
-And it’s so pretty, no matter what you grow in it, you can show it off.
-The 2×8 foot size allows you to have a grid of 16 planting squares.
-And it’s an easy to assemble raised garden bed kit.
-And, it’s free shipping!
+The “Edgardo Cedar Raised Garden” is a great choice (along with a bunch of others there).
+It comes in several different sizes, it’s cedar, so it will last and it’s perfect for a square foot garden.
+It’s an easy to assemble raised garden bed kit and it’s free shipping!

 Square Foot Gardening Planting Plans

 Square Foot Garden Plants

 Water gently, and fertilize as you would any vegetables or herbs, according to their needs.
 When plants are ready for harvest, replant into that grid space.
 However, always replant a different type of plant than what was there before.
 This creates a natural “crop rotation” and helps prevent disease.
 For instance, if you planted tomatoes in grid box 1,2, and 3 this year, next year plant onions or some other vegetable there.
 ‘It’s on the Tip of My Tongue‘ created this 4′ x 10’ box with a planting diagram of what they planted where.

 Other Ideas for Square Foot Gardening